ShreyaSingh-14/ShreyaSingh-14/README.md

 ## 🚀 About Me
 - 🌱 Currently learning  **Cross platform Mobile Application Development**
 - 🔭 Working on projects in **AI Powered Trip Planner, Ecommerce Applicaton for local handicraft systems, and Finance management system**
-- 📚 Constantly exploring new tech stacks and working on projects that create impact
 - 🤝 Looking forward to collaborating in open-source projects

 ---